Warning Signs of Xanax Abuse

 Withdrawal symptoms from Xanax abuse can include, at different levels of intensity, any of the following symptoms:

-In some cases of Xanax abuse, a recurrence of withdrawal-type symptoms can occur after detoxification and treatment.
+In some cases of Xanax abuse, a recurrence of withdrawal-type symptoms can occur after detoxification, treatment and therapy.
 This is a proven syndrome called Post-acute withdrawal syndrome (PAWS) and can appear out of nowhere, so awareness of the possibility is imperative.
 There is no standard time frame for the symptoms to persist, but they can occur for weeks or months before subsiding.
 To ensure relapse prevention, understanding how to manage these symptoms can help maintain sobriety.

 Common symptoms of PAWS can include: